 Driving past the school you wouldn’t guess what lies behind the gates.
-The grounds are fantastic.
-18 acres, with a meadow, a proper forest, an outdoor classroom, adventure playground, playing fields, tennis and netball courts and a cross-country course.
-Outdoor learning is encouraged here and girls make a weekly visit to Forest School – not just a patch of woodland – a proper forest that lends itself to building a roundhouse with hazel and dissecting owl pellets.
-Swimming takes place at the senior school in St Albans, a short bus ride away.
+The facilities are all really impressive, but the grounds in particular are fantastic.
+There are 18 acres in total, with a sprawling forest area, an outdoor classroom, adventure playground, playing fields, tennis and netball courts and a cross-country course.
+The only thing missing is a pool, but swimming takes place at the Senior School’s large indoor pool, just a short bus ride away.

 HEAD OF PREP

 This is a fully comprehensive and flexible feast.
-You can start at 7.15am and stay until 6pm.
+You can start at Breakfast Club at 7.15am and stay until 6pm.
 There are a huge number of after school clubs and you can have tea at 4.30pm.

 THE MUDDY VERDICT

 This feels like a model school for girls.
 It’s not your stereotypical single sex offering and the girls aren’t treated like princesses.
 Instead the single sex offering allows teachers to focus on female role models in all subjects and careers to inspire the pupils.

 Girls have the freedom to do what they are passionate about here, and there’s a real sense that they want to study hard simply for the love of learning not because of any pressure from above.